mllite/sklearn2sql-demo/README.md

 sklearn2sql is an ongoing development tool for generating deployment SQL code from sklearn objects.

 Using sklearn2sql, it is possible to predict values from an already-fitted classifier or a regressor simply by executing some SQL code.
-It can be seen as an alternative to PMML-based methods.
+It can be seen as an alternative to PMML-based methods to perform [In-database processing](https://en.wikipedia.org/wiki/In-database_processing).

 It is designed to support all classification and regression methods in scikit-learn (SVMs, linear models, naive-bayes. decision trees, MLP, etc) , as well as transformations (PCA, imputers, scalers), feature selection, outlier detection and  and their derived objects (random forest, meta-estimators, pipelines, feature unions, ensembles,  etc).